French Deneuve film opens Cannes Festival

 Moore received her award, for her performance in "Maps to the Stars", from French actor Lambert Wilson, having been unable to attend the award ceremony last year.

-(This version of the story was filed to correct the name of the cinema to "Theatre Lumiere" in the second paragraph)
+(This version of the story corrects name of cinema to "Theatre Lumiere" in second paragraph)

 (Reporting by Julien Pretot; Editing by Kevin Liffey)